|

 Demerary, 16th February 1811.

-On the third of May next will be exposed for Sale, and Sold to the
+ON the third of May next will be exposed for Sale, and Sold to the

 highest bidder, by the Vendue Master of Essequebo, by order of the Executors of

-the Estate of T. Duim, thereto authorised by the Honorable Court of Justice of
+the Estate of T. DUIM, thereto authorised by the Honorable Court of Justice of

 Demerary, as supreme Guardians.

-The Sugar Estate called Perseverance, formerly De Noord star,
+The Sugar Estate called Perseverance,

-situated on the Arabian Coast, between the Plantations Goede Hoop, and Berlyns
+formerly De Noord star, situated on the Arabian Coast, between the Plantations

-Welvaaren, containing 280 acres Land, of which about 40 acres are planted in
+Goede Hoop, and Berlyns Welvaaren, containing 280 acres Land, of which about 40

-Canes, and twelve in plantains, with all the buildings thereon, Consisting in a
+acres are planted in Canes, and twelve in plantains, with all the buildings

-brick Boiling house, with one set of boilers, a Cattle Mill, Pagas Logies,
+thereon, Consisting in a brick Boiling house, with one set of boilers, a Cattle

-six Mules.
+Negroes and Twenty six Mules.

 The above property will first be exposed seperately and the